 As with any unrestricted document included in a record, the Compendium documents are accessible for public review.
 When EPA publishes a notice of availability of an administrative record file, that notice will include the location of the Compendium.
-The Compendium will be available for public viewing at a central regional establishment (for example, the EPA Regional Office), and notice of each regional copy of the Compendium and the names of the Regional Administrative Record Coordinators.)
+The Compendium will be available for public viewing at a central regional establishment (for example, the EPA Regional Office), and makes or near the site for which the record is being compiled.
+(See Appendix A for a list of the location of each regional copy of the Compendium and the names of the Regional Administrative Record Coordinators.)